profweiliu/design-resilient-communities/report.md

     - What differences stand out, and why they might exist
 - Reflection
     - What tensions, limitations, or challenges can you identify
-    - Select one resilience strategy from either of the two cities and address how this strategy could be translated into a concrete design intervention (e.g., public space, street, building, landscape, or infrastructure element)
+    - Selection of one resilience strategy from either city and a discussion of how it could be translated into a concrete design intervention (e.g., public space, street, building, landscape, or infrastructure element)

+    ### Submission Deadline

+Presentation materials (slides or other visual materials) are due by **11:59 PM on the day of your presentation**.

-## Essay Requirement
+## Essay

 ### Prompt